-ePPOC Primary Contact - e.g. clinical coordinator, clinic manager ePPOC Data Coordinator - e.g. research staff, administrative staff
+ePPOC Primary contact - e.g. clinical coordinator, clinic manager

-- Acts as the primary point of contact for the ePPOC team - Leads implementation of ePPOC membership and epiCentre at the service - Ensures local procedures and workflows are implemented to support ePPOC membership and epiCentre - Facilitates attendance at ePPOC training and support sessions, including benchmarking workshops

-- Provides leadership in reviewing the individual service ePPOC report and identifying opportunities for improvement - Provides feedback to the leadership team on clinical and service outcomes including opportunities for improvement.
+- Acts as the primary point of contact for the ePPOC team - Leads implementation of ePPOC membership and epiCentre at the service - Ensures local procedures and workflows are implemented to support ePPOC membership and epiCentre - Facilitates attendance at ePPOC training and support sessions, including benchmarking workshops - Provides leadership in reviewing the individual service ePPOC report and identifying opportunities for improvement - Provides feedback to the leadership team on clinical and service outcomes including opportunities for improvement.